asmap/asmap-website/content/background.md

 rrybarczyk wrote [asmap-rs](https://github.com/rrybarczyk/asmap-rs/) to download and parse RIS raw data from the RIPE NCC and produce a IP-to-AS map file.

-fjahr wrote [kartograf](https://github.com/fjahr/kartograf) sources data from RIPE, RPKI, and IRR databases, parses and combines the data, to produce an IP-to-AS map file.

-brunoerg, sipa, and naumekogs contributed much of the work behind integrating ASmap data in Core.
+brunoerg, naumekogs, and sipa contributed much of the work behind integrating ASmap data in Core.

 ------------------